 1 Psi RVP Waiver

-The 1 psi waiver only applies to blends containing 9%-10% gasoline, or E10.
+The 1 psi waiver only applies to blends containing 9%-10% Ethanol, or E10.
 Since most CBOB is made to be used in E10, retailers need to find specially tailored low-RVP gasoline blendstock to make E15 in the summertime, or avoid selling the fuel altogether.
 In additional, E15 actually has a slightly lower RVP than E10, providing a small benefit to evaporative emissions, relative to E10.

 The introduction into commerce of fuels and fuel additives that are not substantially similar to any fuel or fuel additive used in vehicle or engine emissions certification is prohibited, unless granted a waiver pursuant to CAA section 211(f)(4).
 This substantially similar rule is what essentially regulates higher ethanol blends today.

 E16–50 blends are considered gasoline under the EPA’s current regulations and are subject to all of the EPA regulatory requirements that apply to gasoline, even though such blends currently may only be used in FFVs; however, the EPA is proposing to change this.
 While there are no standards specified in EPA’s current regulations for E51–83, the historically approved practice of blending E51–83 from just denatured fuel ethanol (DFE) and certified gasoline and gasoline blendstocks for oxygenate blending (BOBs) virtually ensured the resulting blend met the gasoline fuel specifications.